ScottyThePilot/singlefile/README.md

 ```

 ## Shared and async containers
-SingleFile also provides a `ContainerShared` type that can be used from multiple threads, as well as
+`singlefile` also provides a `ContainerShared` type that can be used from multiple threads, as well as
 a `ContainerAsync` that can be used from multiple threads and spawns its operations asynchronously.
 Currently, `ContainerAsync` can only be guaranteed to work alongside Tokio.